IDSIA/sacred/docs/config_injection.rst

 Captured Functions
 ==================
-``sacred`` automatically injects configuration values for captured functions.
+Sacred automatically injects configuration values for captured functions.
 Apart from the main function (marked by ``@ex.main`` or ``@ex.automain``) this includes all functions marked with ``@ex.capture``.
 So the following example works as before: